- Walk through the gilded halls of Versailles

 Pay tribute to the armed forces who fought to end the war on this day as you visit Pointe du Hoc, Omaha Beach, the American Cemetery, and D-Day Experience (an interactive 3D movie theater which chronicles the day's events.)
 At the end of the 8-hour tour, return to Bayeux.

-Day 11: Crêpes-Making Class, Brittany to Tours, Châteaux, & Wine
+Day 7: Bayeux to Tours, Châteaux, & Wine

-In the afternoon, leave Brittany behind today and head toward inland France.
-Your destination is the Loire Valley, located a 3.5-hour (200 miles/ 320 km) drive away.
+Leave Normandy behind today and head toward inland France.
+Your destination is the Loire Valley, located a 2.5-hour (180 miles/ 290 km) drive away.

 Arrive and check in to your hotel in Tours, then meet up with your private guide for a walking tour of the city.
 Tours was once the capital of the Kingdom of France, and its old town is one of the oldest preserved urban areas in Europe.
 Romanesque and Renaissance façades, half-timbered houses, and shops line the streets.
 In the city center, Place Plumereau is full of locals and visitors enjoying the ambiance and watching the world go by.